 Who I am

-I am Neil Fletcher of 76 Goodman Street, Manchester M40 1PG UK
+I am Neil Fletcher of 76 Goodman Street, Manchester M9 4EW, United Kingdom

 This site is for the promotion of buying and selling BrewDog plc shares.

-I am a joint shareholder with my husband John Stewart, and our Shareholder Reference Number is C0000000089
+I am a sole shareholder (and was formerly a joint shareholder with my late husband, John Stewart), and my main Shareholder Reference Number is C0000000089

-I am also an individual shareholder, and administer the shareholder accounts of several other investors.
+I also administer the shareholder accounts of several other investors, mainly close family.

 My personal website address is: https://www.ndfletcher.org.uk

-Whilst the site is used to promote our BrewDog share trading the site itself cannot and will not be used to trade shares.
-All share transfers have to be done by hard-copy paperwork, and all offers to buy and sell will be concluded by email or on the BrewDog Equity Punks Forum.
+Whilst the site is used to promote our BrewDog UK share trading the site itself cannot and will not be used to trade shares.
+All share transfers have to be done by hard-copy paperwork, and all offers to buy and sell will be concluded by email or through direct messaging on the closed BrewDog Equity Punks Forum.

 If we make money from the trading we will of course pay our taxes on our profits, but the site is really here as a hobby site to assist our fellow investors.

-If we cover our costs we are more than happy.
+If we cover our costs, time and risks, we are more than happy.

-We are not interested in turning this site into a business, so will never want or need web services to do so.
+We are not interested in turning this site into a business, so will never want nor need web services to do so.

-Sadly, I already know that saying this won’t stop me getting nearly 100 unsolicited spam emails a week 😉
+Sadly, I already know that saying this won’t stop me getting loads of unsolicited spam emails a week 😉

 The stuff below is the standard blurb from WordPress, the company whose web design tools I now use.
 I’ve added it for information, and as it may cover some of the WordPress functions I build into my site.